-Topic Summary Where to find more information What is the Cash Offers Section 8.1 Offer Price?
-The Cash Offer Price under the Retail Offers and the Institutional Offer is \$0.25 per New Share. and 8.4 RECRM Consideration Offer No cash consideration is payable to subscribe for Consideration Shares under the RECRM Consideration Offer as the Consideration Shares are being issued in consideration for the Company acquiring 100% of the issued capital of Real Estate CRM.
+Topic Summary Where to find more information What is Cash Offers Section 8.1 and 8.4 Offer Price The Cash Offer Price under the Retail Offers and the Institutional Offer is \$0.25 per New Share. ) RECRM Consideration Offer No cash consideration is payable to subscribe for Consideration Shares under the RECRM Consideration Offer as the Consideration Shares are being issued in consideration for the Company acquiring 100% of the issued capital of Real Estate CRM.
 Conversion Offer No cash consideration is payable under the Conversion Offer as the New Shares are being issued in partial satisfaction of existing remuneration entitlements.
-Are the Offers conditional?
-Yes.
+Are the Yes.
 The Offers under this Prospectus are subject to a number of conditions, including: Section 8.2 and 8.6 the Minimum Subscription of \$10.6 million being raised under the Cash Offers; the Company completing the RECRM Acquisition of all of the issued capital of Real Estate CRM from the Sellers; and the remaining conditions precedent to the RECRM Acquisition in the Implementation Deed being satisfied (or waived) including the Company receiving conditional approval from ASX that it will re-admit the Company to the Official List and terminate the suspension from Official Quotation of Shares, subject to such terms and conditions (if any) as are prescribed by ASX or the ASX Listing Rules.
 Further details of the conditions precedent to completion of the RECRM Acquisition are set out in Section 9.3.
-If these conditions are not met, the RECRM Acquisition will not proceed and the Company will not proceed with the Offers and will repay all Application Monies received, without interest and in accordance with the Corporations Act.
-New Shares and Consideration Shares issued under this Prospectus will be issued on the date of completion of the RECRM Acquisition of Real Estate CRM.
+If these conditions are not met, the RECRM Acquisition will not proceed and the Company will not proceed with the Offers and will repay all Application Monies received, without interest and in accordance with the Corporations Act. - New Shares and Consideration Shares issued under this Prospectus will be issued on the date of completion of the RECRM Acquisition of Real Estate CRM.
 In this regard, if completion does not occur, no New Shares or Consideration Shares will be issued pursuant to this Prospectus and the Company will repay all Application Monies received, without interest and in accordance with the Corporations Act.
-Are the Cash Offers Underwritten No, the Offers are not underwritten.
-Section 8.1 What are the fees and costs The Company will pay to the Lead Manager a management fee equal to Section 9.1 and 11.11 of the Offers?
-6.0% (excluding GST) of the total amount raised by the Company under the Retail Offers, the Institutional Offer and the Priority Offer.
+Are the Cash O Under No, the Offers are not underwritten.
+Section 8.1 The Company will pay to the Lead Manager a management fee equal to 6.0% (excluding GST) of the total amount raised by the Company under the Retail Offers, the Institutional Offer and the Priority Offer.
+Section 9.1 and 11.11 Other seets of the Office are disclosed in Certical 11.11